SOP - GLP Options settings

 Note:

-If the station is already set to the user account mode, only the user with Administrator access can open the GLP Options dialog.
+If the station is already set to the user account mode, only the user with Administrator access rights can open the GLP Options dialog.

 • Open the Clarity station.
 In the main Clarity window, use the System – GLP Options... command to enter the GLP Options dialog.